Swright96/Swright96/README.md

 - 👋 Hi, I’m Samuel Wright
-- 👀 I’m interested in expanding my knowledge and portfolio in the software development world!
+- 👀 I am a passionate and positive aspiring Software Engineer looking forward to the future.
+You can find my projects in their repos below.
-- 🌱 I’m currently learning and expanding upon MERN, Python, and Java development.
+- 🌱 I’m learning and improving constantly on MERN, Python, and Java development.
 - 📫 How to reach me by email: swright96@live.com or linkedIn: https://www.linkedin.com/in/samuelwright96/

 <!---